Introduction

 Data Scientist

 In this job, I am both a Data Scientist and a consultant.
 The company I worked for provides ML software to help financial institutions with fraud detection.
-As the bank keeps the data center on-premise, I have to work in the bank every day, as a vendor.
+As the bank keeps the data center on-premises, I have to work in the bank every day as a vendor.

-At the start, I enjoy the job a lot as I get to work with the financial (big) data and different data schemes by the banks.
-But after 4 POC, when I knew what data points to look for, it becomes a routine.
-While I still discover small insights sometimes, I felt that my rate of growth slows down.
+At the start, I enjoyed the job a lot as I got to work with the financial (big) data and different data schemes by the banks.
+But after 4 POC, when I knew what data points to look for, it became a routine.
+While I still discover small insights sometimes, I feel that my rate of growth slows down.
 I felt like a DS generalist.
 I can do ML and NLP.
 DL is not required in this company as the financial regulators do not accept a black-box ML solution.
-Specialization is not required as a simple solution works well enough for most cases.
+Specialization is not required, as a simple solution works well enough for most cases.

 Understanding the limitations of AI, I only trust it for data exploration purposes.
 I will not bet my money or life on it to make the final decision.
 I think only companies like Google have the resources (data, money, brains) to build a reliable general-purpose AI.
 For a startup, the only way to survive is to focus on building a specialized AI that only does one thing, but is the best in the market.